nkrisc/personal-site/_posts/2016-02-04-site-authoring.md

 gist of it is that I can write content in individual Markdown files with a simple folder structure, and with a quick `jekyll build` my site is ready to go.
-All the meta data for a post is specified at the start of each file, which can then 3be used in templates.
+All the meta data for a post is specified at the start of each file, which can then be used in templates.

 ### Version Control